MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/work-folders/deploy-work-folders-adfs-step2.md

 -   [Deploy Work Folders with AD FS and Web Application Proxy: Step 5, Set Up Clients](deploy-work-folders-adfs-step5.md)

+> [!NOTE]
-**Note:** The instructions covered in this section are for a Server 2016 environment.
+>   The instructions covered in this section are for a Server 2016 environment.
 If you're using Windows Server 2012 R2, follow the [Windows Server 2012 R2 instructions](https://technet.microsoft.com/library/dn747208(v=ws.11).aspx).

 In step 1, you installed and configured AD FS.
 Now, you need to perform the following post-configuration steps for AD FS.